dencold/hasper/README.md

 ...
 ```

-A quick note that the `/img` path for the cover/logo assets needs to be under the `static` directory that was created [above](#creating-a-new-site).
+Note that the cover & logo assets need to be under the static directory that we created [above](#creating-a-new-site).
 Your directory structure should look something like this:

 ```bash
 $ tree